-- Expressed in conjunctive normal form - Retrieve tuples and them filter them through other conditions - Intersect RIDs of matching tuples for non-clustered indexes
+- Expressed in conjunctive normal form (expr1 AND expr2 AND ...) - Retrieve tuples and then filter them through other conditions - Intersect RIDs of matching tuples for non-clustered indexes

-Choices depend on selectivities

-Break: The Halloween Problem
+Choices depend on selectivity of each access method Break: The Halloween Problem

 Story from the early days of System R.